IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/02_igPieChart_DataBinding.md

 	}
 	```

 	Note how the list of `DepartmentSpending` objects is converted to an `IQueryable< DepartmentSpending>` before submitting to the view.
-This can alternatively be done in the Ignite UI for MVC PieChart call in the view but the implementation provided is cleaner.
+This can alternatively be done in the %%ProductNameMVC%% PieChart call in the view but the implementation provided is cleaner.

 3. Instantiate chart control and set data source.